jekyll/jekyll/docs/_docs/themes.md

 Let's say, for a second example, you want to override Minima's footer.
 In your Jekyll site, create an `_includes` folder and add a file in it called `footer.html`.
 Jekyll will now use your site's `footer.html` file instead of the `footer.html` file from the Minima theme gem.

-To modify any stylesheet you must take the extra step of also copying the main sass file (`_sass/minima.scss`) into your source directory.
+To modify any stylesheet you must take the extra step of also copying the main sass file (`_sass/minima.scss` in the Minima theme) into your source directory.

 Jekyll will look first to your site's content before looking to the theme's defaults for any requested file in the following folders: